PowerDNS/pdns/docs/guides/algoroll.rst

 Conclusion
 ----------

-In another hours-to-a-few-days, the old signatures will have expired from caches.
+In another hours-to-a-few-days, the old signatures will expire from caches.

 Your algorithm roll is complete.